 Can I Become a Travel Ambassador?

-School-based DCPS employees with an interest in global education and travel can apply to be Travel Ambassadors, who will recruit, prepare, and lead students on global travel.
-Preference is given to educators at the secondary level and those with two or more years of teaching or related experience.
+School-based DCPS employees with an interest in global education and travel, can apply to be Travel Ambassadors, who will recruit, prepare, and lead students on globally-focused educational travel to domestic or international destinations.
+Educators at the secondary level with two or more years of teaching or related experience are eligible to apply.

 What Does Being a Travel Ambassador Entail?